seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The holding.

 **TROILUS**
-What is aught, but as ’tis valued?
+What is aught, but as 'tis valued?

 **HECTOR**
 But value dwells not in particular will;
 It holds his estimate and dignity
-As well wherein ’tis precious of itself
+As well wherein 'tis precious of itself
-As in the prizer: ’tis mad idolatry
+As in the prizer: 'tis mad idolatry
 To make the service greater than the god
 And the will dotes that is attributive
 To what infectiously itself affects,